The significant accounting policies adopted in the preparation of these consolidated financial statements are set out below:

 An associate is an entity over which the Group exercises significant influence (but not control), over financial and operating policies and which is neither a subsidiary nor a joint arrangement.

-Investments in associates are carried in the consolidated statement of financial position at cost, plus post-acquisition changes in the Group’s share of net assets of the associate, less any impairment in the value of individual investments.
-The Group’s share of its associates’ post-acquisition profits or losses are recognised in the consolidated statement of income, and its share of post-acquisition movements in other comprehensive income is recognised in reserves.
+Investments in associates are carried in the consolidated statement of financial position at cost, plus post-acquisition changes in the Group’s share of net assets of the associates, less any impairment in the value of individual investments.
+The Group’s share of its associates’ post-acquisition profits or losses are recognised in the consolidated statement of income, and its share of post-acquisition movements in other comprehensive income is recognised in OCI included in the shareholders’ equity.
 The cumulative post-acquisition movements are adjusted against the carrying amount of the investment.
+Distribution received from an investee reduces the carrying amount of the investment.

 The previously recognised impairment loss in respect of investment in associate can be reversed through the consolidated statement of income, such that the carrying amount of the investment in the consolidated statement of financial position remains at the lower of the equity-accounted (before provision for impairment) or the recoverable amount.
 On derecognition the difference between the carrying amount of investment in the associate and the fair value of the consideration received is recognised in the consolidated statement of income.

-Unrealised gains on transactions are eliminated to the extent of the Group’s interest in the investee.
-Unrealised losses are also eliminated unless the transaction provides evidence of impairment in the asset transferred.
+Unrealised gains or losses on transactions are eliminated to the extent of the Group’s interest in the investee.
 The financial statements of the associate are prepared for the same reporting period as the Group.
 When necessary, adjustments are made to bring the accounting policies in line with those of the Group.

-On initial recognition, a financial asset is classified and measured at: amortised cost, FVOCI or FVSI.
+On initial recognition, a financial asset is classified and measured at: Amortised Cost, Fair Value through Other Comprehensive Income (“FVOCI”) or Fair Value through Statement of Income (“FVSI”).
 This classification is generally based on the business model in which a financial asset is managed and its contractual cash flows.

 Business model assessment